containers/podman-desktop/website/docs/extensions/write/onboarding-workflow.md

 # Onboarding

-A Podman Desktop extension can offer an onboarding workflow to guide users in installing and setting up all the necessary tools for the extension to work, and/or to provide explanations about the capabilities of the extension.
+A Podman Desktop extension can offer an onboarding workflow to guide users in installing and setting up all the necessary tools for the extension to work, and optionally to provide explanations about the capabilities of the extension.

 Adding onboarding to an extension is as simple as writing JSON in the `package.json`.
 Podman Desktop will convert the JSON object into actual code to render all items.